 If your child has a medical need then a detailed care plan is compiled in consultation with parents/carers and the school nurse or other agencies.
-These are discussed with all staff who are involved with the pupil.
+Health care plans are discussed with all staff who work with the child and specialist training is delivered by the school nursing team as required.